 It takes a lot to rattle Floridians.
-Most residents have seen so many hurricanes, it takes quite an ominous storm for residents to heed an evacuation order, even a mandatory one.
+Most residents have seen so many hurricanes, it takes quite an ominous storm for residents to heed even a mandatory evacuation order.

-Here are four other ways to brace for an incoming storm:
+Here are four other hurricane prep tips to help you brace for an incoming storm:

 Get some cash from the ATM or bank.
-If the power is down, the ATMs will not work.
+In the case of power outages, the ATMs will not work.

 Begin implementing your family plan.
-You might not end up having to evacuate, but it's best to be prepared.
-Make sure you know where everyone is and that they know where to meet up.
-If your safe place is a hotel or motel, call and make reservations now.
+You might not end up having to evacuate, but it's best to prepare.
+Make sure you know where everyone is and that they know where to meet up if a storm hits.
+If your safe place is a hotel or motel, call and make reservations immediately.

 Listen to the radio for updates and keep an ear out for sirens and warning signals.
-If a hurricane warning is issued, hurricane-force winds are expected within 12 hours.
+If officials issue a hurricane warning, hurricane-force winds are expected within 12 hours.
 You should be finishing up your preparations by then.

 Crank up refrigerators and freezers to their coldest settings so food will last longer in the event of a power outage.